 What makes Scrap Mechanic different to other building games is how it encourages momentum with components that move.
 It sets it apart from most other games which tend to stick to creating fortresses and other stationary objects.
 Even your static castle can come to life with elaborate unlocking mechanisms in Scrap Mechanic.
 But it’s the cars, tanks, and hover machines that really demonstrate the depths of its potential.

-For a quick overview of what makes Scrap Mechanic special just take a look at its community’s best creations.
+For a quick overview of what makes it special just take a look at the Scrap Mechanic community’s best creations.
 What's surprising is that most are built with only a handful of basic components.
 Imagine what could be built when the game eventually expands its inventory.

 Making your way through the galaxy is familiar: trading with stations, fulfilling requests for goods and assistance, chasing down bounties.
 But this is all taking place in our own simulated galaxy, where everything is to scale.
 When you leave leave supercruise and are faced with a gargantuan glowing sun, it feels like you’re facing a real sun, something so massive that it’s almost inconceivable.

 Even simple trips feel like significant undertakings.
 With every jump to supercruise, there’s the risk of interdiction, leading to a lot of flailing around as you attempt to align with the escape vector, which plonks you right in the middle of deep space.
 Fail, and you've got a dogfight on your hands.
 Finally, you reach your destination, in need of repairs but at least with some stories to tell.
-That sense that you’re really in dangerous space is Elite: Dangerous’ biggest coup.
+That sense that you’re really in dangerous space is Elite Dangerous’ biggest coup.
+Don't worry if that danger is too much for you, though: our Elite Dangerous tips will help out any beginners.

 Kerbal Space Program is the only sandbox in this list where having a solid grasp on maths and physics will be a boon.
 It’s an ambitious simulator that tasks players with sending rockets into space, colonising planets, mining asteroids, and fooling around with moon buggies.
 How you go about all of this is pretty much up to you.